 Likewise Emma Stone sounds far too prim and proper for a woman that essentially grew up as a street urchin on the streets of London.
 To me, as a native Brit, it seems pretty clear that this is a learned accent and not one that has been developed over time.
 But hey, it’s not a caricature, which is always a risk when Hollywood is concerned.

-But if you’re curious about what Cruella has to offer, or you’ve been hoping to see it for quite some time, you won’t be disappointed.
+So if you’re curious about what Cruella has to offer, and you've been waiting for this day to come, you won’t be disappointed.
 Weird as the movie may be, it’s still a great way to spend two hours.
 Just be sure to go in with an open mind, because it definitely will not be the movie you were expecting.